StarpTech/judge-framework/README.md

 - Share a unique link
 - Distribute votings to all clients
-- Sync clients which arrived later
+- Sync new clients which joins later on
 - Protect against double votes
 - Protect against duplicate and out of order messages